sarahmart/HARDMath/README.md

 This is the repository for HARDMath: A Benchmark Dataset for Challenging Problems in Applied Mathematics.

-This repository contains the training and evaluation data described in the paper.
+This repository host the [full dataset](./data/HARDMath.json) and the evaluation dataset, together with the generation and evaluation code described in the paper.
 The format of the data is detailed below.

 ### Dataset Format:
 **“question” (str):** the text containing the applied mathematics problem